Product OS··22 min read

 How BrandedMark Handles It

-The Experience Designer is a fully no-code visual builder that gives brand and product teams direct control over the customer-facing experience.
-Custom domain support means customers land on your URL, not a third-party subdomain.
-There's no BrandedMark branding visible to end consumers.
-For manufacturers with multiple brands or product ranges, you can create distinct experiences per product line from a single platform account — different visual themes, different journeys, different content, all managed centrally.
+The Experience Designer is a fully no-code visual builder that gives brand and product teams direct, hands-on control over every element of the customer-facing experience — layout, typography, colour system, content structure, conditional logic, and post-purchase flow.
+Custom domain support means customers land on your own URL rather than a third-party subdomain, which matters for both brand perception and the customer's confidence that they are in the right place.
+There is no BrandedMark branding visible to end consumers at any point in the experience.
+For manufacturers managing multiple brands or distinct product ranges, you can create entirely separate experiences per product line from a single platform account — different visual themes, different customer journeys, different support content — all managed centrally by your own teams without requiring developer involvement each time a campaign or product line requires an update.

 5. Does It Handle UK and EU Compliance?